Thursday, June 2, 2016

 Tremors (1990): Favourite Films Series

-At first glance, Tremors looks like an average B-movie with a silly monster and cast of characters you won’t care about.
-At least, that’s the impression the poster/home video cover gives.
-What the poster does do well is covey the basic premise: an underground monster is trying to eat some people.
-That’s what first attracted me to the movie when I was just a kid, but it holds up to this day, and that’s because it goes beyond the simple concept indicated by the poster.
+At first glance, Tremors looks like an average B-movie with a silly monster and a cast of characters you won’t care about.
+That’s the impression the poster, home video cover, and trailer all give.
+What the poster does do well is convey the basic premise: an underground monster is trying to eat some people in a desert town.
+That’s what first attracted me to the movie when I was just a kid, but it holds up to this day, and that’s because it goes beyond the simple concept indicated by the poster, but also executes its monster movie concept flawlessly.

-The town of Perfection, Nevada is barely a town, it’s a few trailers and houses and a general store, but for a group of quirky characters, it’s home.
-The two main characters are Val and Earl, played by Kevin Bacon and Fred Ward, who don’t want to live in Perfection anymore, so they decide to pack up and leave, but they end up trapped when they discover the one road that leads out of the valley in which Perfection is situated has been blocked by fallen rocks.
+The town of Perfection, Nevada is barely a town.
+It’s a few trailers and houses and a general store, but for a group of quirky characters, it’s home.
+The two main characters are Val and Earl, played by Kevin Bacon and Fred Ward, who don’t want to live in Perfection anymore, so they decide to pack up and leave, but they end up trapped there after they discover the one road that leads out of the valley in which the town is situated has been blocked by fallen rocks.
 They also discover some kind of subterranean creature is killing and eating people.
-Rhonda, a seismologist student working nearby, finds out there are more than one of these creatures, so the townsfolk group together and try to figure out a way to escape, which in any normal town would be pretty straight forward, but Perfection is literally in the middle of a desert, and the creatures are learning, fast.
+Rhonda, a seismologist student working nearby, finds out there are more than one of these creatures, so the townsfolk group together and try to figure out a way to escape, which in any normal town would be pretty straight forward, but Perfection is literally in the middle of a desert, and the creatures are quickly learning their survival tricks.

-Typically in a great monster movie, be it Jaws or Alien or King Kong, we get a basic amount of information about the monster, but it’s never focused on too heavily.
+Typically in a great monster movie, be it Jaws or Alien or King Kong, we get a basic amount of information about the monster, but they are never focused on too heavily, either from a screenwriting standpoint or visual standpoint.
 In Tremors, we actually get a good look at the creature, in a scene that’s both interesting and hilarious.
-After crashing into a concrete barrier and killing itself, the characters clear away the broken concrete to examine its smashed head and dig up the dirt around its body (“I found the ass-end!”
+After accidentally crashing into a concrete barrier and killing itself, the characters clear away the broken concrete to examine its smashed head and dig up the dirt around its body (“I found the ass-end!”
 Kevin Bacon remarks).
 We get a full look at the creatures, which become known as “graboids” (a name I was never a huge fan of, I usually just refer to them as the "Tremors' Worms"), and get an idea of how they work.
-They have spikes on their body that help them move, snake-like mouths within their larger beak-like mouth, and oozy-red blood.
+They have spikes on their bodies that help them move, snake-like grabbers within their larger beak-like mouth (hence the name graboid), and oozy-red blood.
 It’s not an overly complicated creature design, but it works, and would be expanded on in subsequent sequels.

 Tremors is definitely what you would call a cult film, because it didn’t make a ton of money at the box office in 1990, but it found greater success on home video and TV.
-It holds up well, too, thanks to high-quality practical effects and it’s remote setting—honestly, it looks like it could be set anywhere from the 1970’s to early 2000’s (but for the record, is set in the late 80’s/early 90’s, as far as I know).
-There were three sequels and one prequel, the latest sequel coming out just last year, but they were all home-video releases, and none of them live up to the quality of the first movie.
+It holds up well, too, thanks to high-quality practical effects and the remote setting—honestly, it looks like it could be set anywhere from the 1970’s to early 2000’s (but for the record, is set in the late 80’s/early 90’s, as far as I know).
+There were many sequels and one prequel, but they were all home-video releases, and none of them live up to the quality of the first movie.

 Tremors is a fun but smart monster movie with undeniable personality and original creatures that still hold up.
-If you enjoy this movie as much as I do, consider checking out the sequels, at least the second and third.
-They don’t have as memorable characters or intelligent plots, but the evolution of the graboids is entertaining and over-the-top, the highlight being the "assblasters" from part three.
+If you enjoy this movie as much as I do, consider checking out the sequels; at least the second and third.
+They don’t have as many memorable, original characters, or plots that are nearly as intelligent, but the character Burt Gummer played by Michael Gross returns for all of them, and the evolution of the graboids is entertaining and over-the-top, the highlight being the "assblasters" from part three.

 No comments: